rbind/cheap_shots/content/post/reasons-to-live.md

 # My first solution

-I have a right to exist.
+I have a right[^right] to exist.
 Without this bedrock assumption, suicide is the only logical action.
 But who granted me that right?
-This is a fundamental precursor of a living thing.
+The right to exist is a fundamental precursor of a living thing.
 Those earliest of living things that did not assert this right did not persist.
 Those that did, continued to evolve.
 They did not question this right, they merely asserted it by existing, consuming, and reproducing.
 So all